 Over the next two years Homewood introduced new cards in a variety of styles.
 Perhaps the most important were some black and white collotypes that started to appear in late 1904.
 As before, some cards were hand tinted.
 The backs are printed in red instead of green and are divided by a pair of red lines into the address and correspondence spaces.
 The captions on the front of the cards are printed in red and slightly italicised.
 There is usually no white border at the base of the pictures.
 One notable card in the series shows the "Through Manchester to Eastbourne Express" approaching Wivelsfield Station.
 A variant series with black captions, showing Hurst Green and other places, was on sale by May 1905.
-By early January 1905, Homewood was also producing black and white collotypes with red captions and backs printed in black with the words "For Home and Abroad" added under the title "Post Card" (Stevens refers to these c ards as type 2C).
+By early January 1905, Homewood was also selling black and white collotypes with red captions and backs printed in black with the words "For Home and Abroad" added under the title "Post Card" (Stevens refers to these cards as type 2C).
+The printing was carried out by a firm in Frankfurt.
 Coloured collotypes with "For Home and Abroad" backs followed anonymously later in the year.

 By July 1905 Homewood had started selling a major series of coloured collotype cards of Amberley, Burgess Hill, Hurstpierpoint, Rotherfield and other places, which Stevens calls the "2nd Main Issue".
 The backs are printed in red and have the usual pair of closely spaced lines dividing the correspondence and address spaces.
 They are labelled "A.H.
 Homewood's Series.
 Burgess Hill, Sussex".
 Picture definition is often rather poor, and the colouring quite crude and wishy-washy.